 Show more

-Our Methodology: How We Reviewed the Best Home Warranty Companies
+Our Review Methodology: Evaluating the Best Home Warranty Companies

 It's important that you get the best advice and information when comparing home warranty companies.
 That's why, in addition to the major criteria in our list below, we also considered public customer reviews and drew on industry expertise to recommend only top-quality services.
 Our methodology is based on the following factors: